hmrc/income-tax-mtd-changelog/README.md

 * `Delete a Self-Employment Annual Submission` STATEFUL_DELETE gov test scenario is deprecated and will be removed on 05 September 2023.
 It will be replaced by the STATEFUL Gov-Test-Scenario.

+####  property-business-api

+* `Delete a Historic FHL UK Property Business Annual Submission` & ` Delete a Historic Non-FHL UK Property Business Annual Submission`  STATEFUL_DELETE gov test scenario is deprecated and will be removed on 05 September 2023.
+It will be replaced by the STATEFUL Gov-Test-Scenario.

 ---
 ### 18 July 2023
 The following changes are now available in sandbox: